 Canvas Training and Course Design at COM

-Canvas training and course design support is available to COM faculty and staff on the Kentfield Campus or through Zoom facilitated webinars.
+Canvas training and course design support are available to COM faculty and staff on the Kentfield Campus or through Zoom facilitated webinars.
 All workshops and webinars are led by Stacey Lince, COM's Instructional Designer.
 Flex credit is provided!

 To sign up for an appointment or workshop, you will first need to join our COM Canvas Instructor Resource course.
 Individual session signups are available on the Kentfield campus or online via CCC ConferNow Zoom (by request).
-Use the link below to access the scheduler or click the calender icon in Canvas and then click the Find Appointment button and selecting the Canvas Resouces course.
+Use the link below to access the scheduler or click the calender icon in Canvas and then click the Find Appointment button.
+Select the Canvas Resources course.
 View the following Canvas Guide to learn more about signing up in the Scheduler.

 For additional appointment availability or department group training, please contact Stacey directly at SLince@marin.edu.